cm2test/Bank-of-Quack/README.md

 This commit will do two things:

 - It will trigger Vercel to create a new, updated "Production" deployment.
-- It will trigger the GitHub Action to run, which will deploy the `create-buckets` function to Supabase.
+- It will trigger the GitHub Action to run, which will create the necessary storage buckets in your Supabase project.

 You can view the progress of the action in your repository's **Actions** tab.
 Once it completes successfully, your application is fully configured!